PlanktoScope/device-pkgs/reference.md

 ```

 #### `path` field
-`path` is the repository path.
+This field of the `repository` section is the repository path.
 - This field is required.
 - Example:
   ```yaml
   path: github.com/PlanktoScope/pallets/community
   ```

 #### `description` field
-`description` is a short (one-sentence) description of the repository to be shown to users.
+This field of the `repository` section is a short (one-sentence) description of the repository to be shown to users.
 - This field is required.
 - Example:
   ```yaml
   description: Community-maintained open-source PlanktoScope packages
   ```

 #### `readme-file` field
-`readme-file` is the filename of a readme file to be shown to users.
+This field of the `repository` section is the filename of a readme file to be shown to users.
 - This field is required.
 - The file must be located in the same directory as the `pallet-repository.yml` file.
 - The file must be a text file.
 - It is recommended for this file to be named `README.md` and to be formatted in [GitHub-flavored Markdown](https://github.github.com/gfm/).
 - Example:
   ```yaml
   readme-file: README.md
   ```